berrytechnics/circuit-sage/README.md

 ## Deployment

 RepairTix can be deployed to various platforms.
-For sandbox/client testing, we recommend Render's free tier.
+For cost-effective VPS deployments, we recommend Hetzner Cloud.

-### Quick Deployment to Render
+### Quick Deployment to Hetzner Cloud

-1. Push code to GitHub
+1. Set up a Hetzner Cloud server (Ubuntu 24.04)
-2. Connect Render to your repository
+2. Clone repository and run setup script
-3. Render will auto-detect `render.yaml` and create services
+3. Configure environment variables
-4. Run database migrations
+4. Run deployment script
 5. Access your deployed application

 See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.